 Millions of folks all over the world have trouble sleeping at one time or the other.
 While some only suffer the problem occasionally, there are others where it is a recurring problem called insomnia.

-sleep problems came about, you have a multitude of options as far as sleep aids are concerned.
+Irrespective of how your sleep problems came about, you have a multitude of options as far as sleep aids are concerned.
 However, if you are unwilling to ask your doctor for prescription sleep drugs or other medical alternatives, several natural sleep aids are available that can help guide you to the land of nod.

 Natural sleep aids using herbs have been around for hundreds of years, particularly in Chinese medicine.
 However, it is only the past decade or so that herbs have been studied more closely in respect of, their beneficial properties in treating everything from stomachache to colds and of course, sleep problems.

 Drinking a cup of herbal tea before bed is one of the oldest and commonly used methods of falling asleep.